Alfred Wainwright: Life

 In 1930, at the age of 23, Wainwright saved up for a week's walking holiday in the Lake District with his cousin Eric Beardsall.
 They arrived in Windermere and climbed the nearby Orrest Head, where Wainwright saw his first view of the Lakeland fells.
 This moment marked the start of what he later described as his love affair with the Lake District.
 In 1931 he married his first wife, Ruth Holden, a mill worker, with whom he had a son, Peter.
 In 1941 Wainwright moved closer to the fells when he took a job (and a pay cut) at the Borough Treasurer's office in Kendal, Westmorland.
+His first home in the town was 19 Castle Grove, which boasted a view of Kendal Castle from the front window.

 He lived and worked in the town for the rest of his life, serving as Borough Treasurer from 1948 until he retired in 1967.
 His first marriage ended when Ruth left three weeks before he retired (suspecting him of infidelity) and they divorced.
-In 1970 he married Betty McNally (1922–2008), a divorcee, who became his walking companion and who carried his ashes to Innominate Tarn at the top of Haystacks.
+In 1970 he married Betty McNally (1922–2008), a divorcée, who became his walking companion and who carried his ashes to Innominate Tarn at the top of Haystacks.

 Wainwright was a lifelong Blackburn Rovers fan and a founder member of the Blackburn Rovers Supporters Club.
 He had no time for organised religion, and was agnostic.
 On Desert Island Discs, he described himself as having once been shy but having grown up to be antisocial and would avoid speaking to others, even lone walkers on fell tops.

 Wainwright died in 1991 of a heart attack.
 According to his biographer, Hunter Davies, he left everything, including his house and royalty income, to Betty.
 His son Peter received nothing.